hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 A period `.` will always be displayed for the decimal separator, even if the computer OS language is set to French.

-## Additional settings

-### Networking

-When the **Networked** option is checked, the state of this object will be made visible to other users.

-The *Advanced Networking* dropdown currenlty has no effect.

-## Transitions
+## Add a transition duration

 :::info
 This feature is introduced starting from NEW_VIXXY_VERSION.
 :::

-You can choose to introduce a transition duration before your toggle turns completely ON and OFF.
+You can choose to introduce a transition duration before your toggle turns completely ON and OFF in the **Transitions** section.

 - **Smooth towards value**: The transition starts quickly and progresses slower as it reaches the target value.
   - This is great for sliders or some controls where the intermediate values are as relevant as the ones at the extremes.